magnificent trek in Bolivia from 6 to 7 days in the royal cordillera around the Illampu massif with several passes at more than 4500m

 If you don't feel like organizing your entire stay by yourself or are looking for more inspiration for your itinerary in Bolivia, we recommend that you take a look at the Evaneos agency.
 They offer a wide range of tours that are either organized (with a guide) or in a "freedom" package that we find great: they take care of transportation, accommodations The agency works with local agencies and offers the same rates as if you would book directly in person.

 Trip to Peru and Bolivia: Can we combine the 2 destinations?

 We have regularly been asked the question whether Bolivia and Peru could be combined.
-So on a long journey: of course!
-That is what we had done.
+So during a log trip: of course!
+That is what we have done.

-On the other hand, I prefer to tell you that if you plan 2 weeks of vacation it seems like a no-brainer (or even exhausting).
-The journeys are long and not always ultra comfortable...
+On the other hand, I prefer to tell you that if you plan 2 weeks of vacation it seems like it's just too much.
+The journeys (buses mainly) are long and not always super comfortable...
 So really if you want to combine the 2 countries, I recommend you to plan at least 3 weeks and limit yourself to regions that are not too far from each other.

 An idea for a 3-week itinerary could be:

 - Arriving in La Paz (3 days), then a night bus to Uyuni